-With over 14,000 trees from around the world, Kew Gardens is a wonderful place to enjoy nature year-round and one of the best places in London to see the changing autumn leaves.
+With over 14,000 trees from around the world, Kew Gardens is a wonderful place to enjoy nature year-round.
+The Royal Botanic Gardens at Kew is also one of the best places in London to see the changing autumn leaves.
 In this post, I’ll share photos from our autumn visits through the years and several of the best spots to enjoy autumn in Kew Gardens.

 Autumn in Kew Gardens Arboretum